phac-nml/irida-uploader/README.md

     $ make coverage

-Then you can open the generated `htmlcov/index.html` with your web browser to see the detailed report.
+To view the detailed report, open the generated `htmlcov/index.html` with your web browser.

 Documentation
 ------------------------------